maeddes/abstracts/tekton-kpack.md

 like user friendliness, setup and configuration, robustness, operability, integration with tools and credential handling.
 The majority of the evaluation will be shown in a live demo.

+A very typical path for getting your appliations from development to production involves the following steps: Build the code, package the artifact into a container, put the container into a registry and deploy it to Kubernetes.
+Many Continuous Integation (CI) Tools have already adapted to the trend of containerized pipelines and being fully based on Kubernetes itself.
+Tekton and kpack are the two Open Source examples being examined in this talk.
+It will provide a comparison of the two technologies with evaluation criteria like user friendliness, setup and configuration, robustness, hooks, credential handling and integration possibilities with related tools and frameworks.
+The majority of the evaluation will be shown in a live demo.

+Tekton originated from the Knative project and can be-used stand-alone as well as part of other CI/CD solutions like Jenkins-X.
+Kpack uses and evolved out of the cloud-native buildpacks project buildpacks.io.
+It was open-sourced by Pivotal in late 2019.

 Adrian version:
 Kubernetes has become the number one place to run your applications in the cloud.
 But its not only the applications that need to adapt to the new challenges.